SemPlaatsman/semplaatsman.nl/CONTRIBUTING.md

 ### Medium Contributions

 - **Error boundary**: Implement an error boundary with fallback error page.
+- **Certifications component**: A component showcasing certifications on the Resume page.
 - **Dockerization**: [Dockerize](https://www.docker.com/) the application.
 - **404 page**: Research the benefit of, and implement a 404 page instead of rerouting to the root domain.